-- 1. Beginning with the January 1995 edition of this publication, the industry classification used is the Australian and New Zealand Standard Industrial Classification (ANZSIC), which replaces the Australian Standard Industrial Classification (ASIC).
-For further information, see paragraph 6 of the Explanatory Notes. - 2.
-Beginning with the January 1995 edition of this publication, statistics presented in Tables 4 and 5 on working days lost per thousand employees use estimates of employees from the Australian Bureau of Statistics (ABS) Labour Force Survey.
+1. Beginning with the January 1995, the industry classification used in this publication is the Australian and New Zealand Standard Industrial Classification (ANZSIC), which replaces the Australian Standard Industrial Classification (ASIC).
+For further information, see paragraph 6 of the Explanatory Notes.

+2. Also, beginning with the January 1995 edition of this publication, statistics presented in Tables 4 and 5 on working days lost per thousand employees use estimates of employees from the Australian Bureau of Statistics (ABS) Labour Force Survey.
 For the January 1987 to December 1994 editions of this publication, estimates of employees were taken predominantly from the ABS Survey of Employment and Earnings.
 For further information see paragraph 4 of the Explanatory Notes.